annotation/text-fabric/tf/docs/writing/hebrew.md

     These signs occur in the Dead Sea scrolls.
     They are used to indicate uncertainty and editing acts by ancient scribes or modern editors.
-    They do not have an associated glyph in Unicode.
+    They do not have an associated glyph in UNICODE.

     The ETCBC does not have codes for them, but we propose an ETCBC-compatible encoding for them.